Graham McNeill: Career

-In April 2009, McNeill contributed a story entitled "The Last Church" to the anthologyTales of Heresy.
+In April 2009, McNeill contributed a story entitled "The Last Church" to the anthology Tales of Heresy.
 This was one of the first stories in the Black Library imprint in which the Emperor spoke directly and at length.

 McNeill's A Thousand Sons, a Horus Heresy novel focusing on the Thousand Sons legion and their fall from the graces of the Emperor by the hand of the Space Wolves, was released in 2011, and entered at number 22 on The New York Times Best Seller List.
 This novel was written in sync with Dan Abnett's Prospero Burns (2011) which recounts the same narrative from an opposing perspective.
 Graham worked closely with Abnett on the two novels, ensuring they met at certain points and would not contradict one another.

 In 2011, McNeill wrote his first novel for Fantasy Flight Games (known for a wide range of roleplaying games, card games, and board games), Ghouls of the Miskatonic, the first story of the Dark Waters Trilogy, based on the company's H.P.
 Lovecraft-derived Arkham Horror board game.

 In June 2015 McNeill commenced work with Riot Games, the developing studio of the multiplayer online battle arena game League of Legends, after visiting their main office in West Los Angeles in December 2014.
 As a senior narrative writer, McNeill develops backstories and lore for individual characters of the game and the in-game world.
 He is known for focusing on the lore of Demacia, a fictional region which lies in the League of Legends universe.
 Within the League of Legends community he is primarily known by his alias "Dinopawz".
+In January 2024 McNeill was laid off from Riot Games.

 Personal

-McNeill plays both Warhammer 40,000, in which he plays with both Tau and Necron armies, he started with The Ultramarines, and Warhammer, in which he plays an Empire army.
+McNeill plays Warhammer 40,000, in which he plays with both Tau and Necron armies, he started with The Ultramarines, and Warhammer, in which he plays an Empire army.